DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Abstract

 \section{Abstract}

 Deep learning based face-swap videos, widely known as deepfakes, have drawn wide attention due to their threat to information credibility.
 Recent works mainly focus on the problem of deepfake detection that aims to reliably tell deepfakes apart from real ones, in an objective way.
 On the other hand, the subjective perception of deepfakes, especially its computational modeling and imitation, is also a significant problem but lacks adequate study.
-In this paper, we focus on the visual realism assessment of deepfakes, which is defined as the automatic assessment of deepfake visual realism that approximates human perception of deepfakes.
+In this paper, we focus on the photorealism assessment of deepfakes, which is defined as the automatic assessment of deepfake photorealism that approximates human perception of deepfakes.
 It is important for evaluating the quality and deceptiveness of deepfakes which can be used for predicting the influence of deepfakes on Internet, and it also has potentials in improving the deepfake generation process by serving as a critic.
-This paper prompts this new direction by presenting a comprehensive benchmark called DREAM, which stands for Deepfake REalism AssessMent.
-It is comprised of a deepfake video dataset of diverse quality, a large scale annotation that includes 140,000 realism scores and textual descriptions obtained from 3,500 human annotators, and a comprehensive evaluation and analysis of 16 representative realism assessment methods, including recent large vision language model based methods and a newly proposed description-aligned CLIP method.
+This paper promotes this new direction by presenting a comprehensive benchmark called DREAM, which stands for Deepfake photoREalism AssessMent.
+It is comprised of a deepfake video dataset of diverse quality, a large scale annotation that includes 140,000 photorealism scores and textual descriptions obtained from 3,500 human annotators, and a comprehensive evaluation and analysis of 18 representative photorealism assessment methods, including recent large vision language model based methods and a newly proposed description-aligned CLIP method.
 The benchmark and insights included in this study can lay the foundation for future research in this direction and other related areas.
+We make the dataset available to the research community at \href{https://github.com/bomb2peng/DREAM-A-Benchmark-Study-for-Deepfake-photoREalism-AssessMent}{https://github.com/bomb2peng/DREAM-A-Benchmark-Study-for-Deepfake-photoREalism-AssessMent}.